-The Constitution Unit has been poking around in the affairs of the British realm since 1995, at least that is openly so.
+The Constitution Unit has been poking around in the affairs of the incorporated government since 1995, at least that is openly so.
 Operating in sync with the equally sinister corporate body, The Institute for Government, together are moving to destroy the foundation of Great Britain to the point it can never be returned.

 Out of the 38 Council members 12 are Privy Councillors, 21 are with the House of Lords, 5 are fellows of the Royal Society for the Arts, but perhaps the most worrying aspect to this bunch of rogues is the extent to which Zionism perpetuates itself throughout the whole mindset.

 Take the following information as further evidence that far from being a nation under Christianity, we are today a nation under the control of the Christian Zionism philosophy (Baal worship).
 A philosophy that denies Christ in his entirety as they pave the way for their as yet unseen Messiah Christianity calls the Anti-Christ.
 I will highlight all links to Zionism and Israel for a measure of the vipers forked tongue as it entwines itself around all the positions of power within the British realm, in order it can destroy that realm and install the anti-life system of rights afforded to British men and women not by god and constitution, but from the rear end of the python through corporate statutes they call law.

 Robert Hazell founded the Constitution Unit in 1995 to do detailed research and planning on constitutional reform in the UK.
 The Unit has done work on every aspect of the UK’s constitutional reform programme: devolution in Scotland, Wales, Northern Ireland and the English regions, reform of the House of Lords, electoral reform, parliamentary reform, the new Supreme Court, the conduct of referendums, freedom of information, the Human Rights Act.
 The Unit is the only body in the UK to cover the whole of the constitutional reform agenda.